 By now he was immersed in underworld crime and making dangerous enemies among Kate Leigh’s associates.
 In August he was seriously injured in Sydney’s infamous, gang based ‘razor wars’.
 He was found almost unconscious and soaked with blood.
 An elderly taxi driver found the twenty two year old in the street and dropped him off at hospital.
 Eight wounds were stitched up; across his forehead, above each eye and on his hand and ear.

 Naturally he was fearful of reprisals and refused to give any information about the attack except to confirm the wounds were inflicted by a razor.
 He was abusive to both medical staff and the police.
 After extreme pressure he gave his address as Salisbury Road, Rose Bay, the home of his long suffering parents.

 Higgs does not come to notice again for many years.
 In 1942 he enlisted in WWII.
 At this point he was still single He gave his address as 253 William Street, Kings Cross and his occupation as clerk.
 At least that sounds better than chauffeur to the infamous Kate Leigh (and less hazardous).
 He did not serve overseas and had a sorry record of drunkenness, refusing to obey orders and being away without leave.
 At the end of the war he was dishonourably discharged.

 In later life he did marry, but was divorced.

 On the day the three Higgs brothers walked free from the courthouse in Darlinghurst, a reporter from the Truth newspaper visited their parents’ home in Rose Bay.
 The whole family had gathered to celebrate.
 Albert Higgs spoke of his relief at the verdict, and dismissed the heavy financial cost;

 No doubt he reflected on these sentiments as he watched Bruce’s troubled, post trial life unfold.
-And what of his older sons, Hubert and William?
+And what of his older sons who had faced trial; Hubert and William?
 Would they fare any better?